FitzkeeLab/citrate-aunp-predict/README.md

 ## Usage Example

-A sample PDB file is included with this distribution in the example directory (GB3, PDB 2OED).
+A sample PDB file is included with this repository in the example directory (GB3, PDB 2OED).
 If the dependencies are installed, the surface calculations can be performed using the following commands: